XMU-Biomod2014/stampedosaurs/README.md

 2014 stampedosaurs biomod

-Use the repository to code the biomod website.
+Use the index to code the biomod website.